splunk/eventgen/docs/REFERENCE.md

       and <end> is a number greater than 0 and greater than or equal to <start>.
       If rated, will be multiplied times hourOfDayRate and dayOfWeekRate.
-    * For float[<start>:<end>], the token will be replaced with a random float between start and end values where <start> is a number greater than 0 and <end> is a number greater than 0 and greater than or equal to <start>.
+    * For float[<start>:<end>], the token will be replaced with a random float between start and end values where <end> is a number greater than or equal to <start>.
       For floating point numbers, precision will be based off the precision specified in <start>.
 For example, if we specify 1.0, precision will be one digit, if we specify 1.0000, precision will be four digits.
 If rated,